 Popular Multifamily Real Estate Investing Strategies

 There are many ways to invest in multifamily real estate, ranging from investing in small (20+ unit), stabilized apartment buildings to investing in a syndication or fund planning a 300+ unit ground-up multifamily development.
 Some multifamily properties are already generating cash flow, while others may take years before generating returns for investors.
-Depending on how much one has to invest, their and risk profile, there’s an opportunity that will meet their needs.
+Depending on how much one has to invest, their time horizon and risk profile, there’s an opportunity that will meet their needs.

 - Buy and Hold: As its name implies, buy and hold real estate investing is when the owner (either individually or through a partnership and on behalf of investors) purchases a property and then holds it for an extended period of time—often indefinitely.
 Buy and hold investors may or may not make improvements to the property (a value-add approach described below).
 The key distinction with a buy and hold investment is that ownerships intends to retain the property for multiple years, during which time investors are paid dividends based on the cash flow the property is generating.
 Many buy and hold investors also anticipate that the property will appreciate a certain amount during their buy and hold period.